 Most human beings want the same things -- love, community, secure shelter, nourishing natural foods, clean water, meaningful work, harmonious relationships.
 Many of us are missing these basic building blocks.
 That we are unhappy is a feature of the system, not a bug.
 Mostly, it’s not our fault.

-But we shouldn't be surprised that there is an epidemic of mental and emotional health disorders.
+But we shouldn't be surprised there is an epidemic of mental and emotional health disorders.
 It’s simple math -- inputs determine outputs.
 We are constantly bombarded with messages that we are not enough, and that we need something outside of ourselves to fill the emptiness, angst, or boredom we feel.
-Society and corporations lie to us to keep us running around from one distraction to the next, from one high to the other.
+Society and corporations lie to us to keep us running from one distraction and high to the next.
 It's not really their fault either.
 They, just like us, are products of the environment.

-Many people who reach out to us feel anxious, isolated, lonely, stuck, sick and helpless.
+Many people who reach out to us feel depressed, anxious, traumatized, isolated, lonely, stuck, sick and helpless.
 Many feel lost, purposeless.
 If you are feeling this way, you are not alone.

 Mushrooms can help us open our eyes and our hearts.
-They can help us look inward so we can face the truth of our lives.
+They can help us look inward so we can face the truth.
 Sometimes our journeys can be full of joy and love.
 We may feel the positive emotions we've been craving for years and sometimes decades.
 Psychedelics can help us develop compassion and feel deeply for ourselves and other people.
 They can help us be soft and gentle in every interaction, the way some kind old grandmothers are.

 But the psychedelic path is not always pleasant.
-At times, it can be full of pain and difficult emotions.
-If we commune with the medicine enough, we will be forced to face years of pent-up grief, rage, fear, hatred, confusion.
+At times, it can be full of painful and difficult emotions.
+If we commune with the medicine enough, we will face years of pent-up grief, rage, fear, hatred, confusion.
 The more we open, the more we feel our own pain and everyone else’s pain.
 Sometimes, it can seem infinite (which it is).
 Some of the pain is ours and some are our ancestors'.
-The more journeys we go on, the more we realize our bodies and minds are part of a lineage, and this lineage usually carries suffering.
+The more journeys we go on, the more we realize our bodies and minds are part of a lineage, and this lineage carries suffering.

 Psychedelics will not help us escape from our past.
 The medicine does not somehow erase all our suffering.
 There’s no such thing as starting “brand new” when it comes to our bodies and minds.
 Our lives are natural processes; they are not problems to solve or to fix.

-If we surrender to their wisdom, mushrooms can help accelerate learning, decrease the strength of our addictive and destructive habits, and improve our relationship with ourselves and the whole of life.
+If we surrender to their wisdom (which is also innate within us), mushrooms can help accelerate learning, decrease the strength of our addictive and destructive habits, and improve our relationship with ourselves and the whole of life.
 If we think we are going to somehow use psychedelics to get something from life, the medicine will teach us some harsh lessons.

 There’s nothing to gain.
 We are here for now, and the body and mind will disintegrate sooner or later.
-This body is made of organic matter; in one sense we are exactly the same as every other living being on this planet.
+This body is organic matter; in one sense we are exactly the same as every other living being on this planet.
 Anything that makes us feel separate or different is a lie.
 Communing with psychedelics helps us to think bigger, include more of life, and consider others more often.
 Ultimately, life is not really about us as individuals.
-The reason why many of us are sick is because we’ve only thought about ourselves our entire lives.
+The reason why many of us are sick is because we only think about ourselves .

-It’s important to understand that a lifetime of depression, anxiety, PTSD, OCD, and other mental health issues are not going to magically disappear overnight with one or two psilocybin journeys.
+It’s important to understand that a lifetime of depression, anxiety, PTSD, OCD, and other mental health issues are not going to magically and forever disappear overnight with one or two psilocybin journeys.
+You may see vast improvements, but the true work happens after and in-between journeys.

 Sometimes progress might look and feel like we are falling into old habits again.
 It’s bound to happen for most of us.
-Regardless of how many psychedelic journeys we go on, the momentum of the body and mind carries on in a cyclical fashion like it always has.
-The medicine just might help clarify what we can learn from these cycles, and we might be able to pull ourselves out of these dark states more quickly.
+Regardless how many psychedelic journeys we experience, the momentum of the body and mind carries on in a cyclical fashion.
+The medicine might help clarify what we can learn from these cycles, and we might be able to pull ourselves out of these dark states more quickly.
 Or not.
 Nothing is guaranteed.

 We encourage everyone to find ways to work with the medicine in safe environments.
 Make sure you fully trust the people with whom you journey.
 Make sure nobody in the space is trying to get something from you -- power, sex, money, respect.
-We've heard many stories of people having unpleasant experiences when journeying with people who they aren't comfortable around.
-Make sure you're around people who are grounded and caring and loving.
+We've heard many stories of unpleasant experiences when someone journeys with people who they aren't comfortable around.
+Make sure you're around people who are grounded, caring and loving.
 Find a community of like-minded people, either in person or online.
 Spend time with people with whom you can share your experiences without fear of judgment.

-And be prepared for sometimes unsettling, frightening new perspectives.
+Be prepared for sometimes unsettling, frightening, and shocking new perspectives.
 Healing is not always pleasant.
-In fact, facing the truth can be painful and scary, especially if we’ve been avoiding it for most of our lives.
+In fact, facing the truth can be painful and scary, especially if we’ve been avoiding it for years.
 We may go through months or years of turmoil regardless of how many psychedelic journeys we’ve been on.
 Karma is real.
+The seeds we've planted in the past will sooner or later bear fruit.

-Ultimately, we’re all going to die one day.
+One day, we will all die.
 We’re going to leave it all behind.
-Rich, poor; black, white, yellow -- doesn’t matter.
+Rich or poor; black, white or yellow; attractive or unattractive -- it doesn’t matter.
 We all come from the same place, and we’re all returning.
 Psychedelics can help us realize this truth.
 Are we ready to face it?

-Finally, the more people we work with, the more certain religious stories start making sense.
-One passage from the Bible sticks out as particularly relevant in what we've witnessed.
-We hope everyone can put the specific religion, terminology, characters, locations aside to focus on the universal message within the story.
+Finally, as we have witnessed more transformations, certain religious stories have started making more sense.
+One passage from the Bible sticks out as particularly relevant in what we've seen.
+We hope everyone can put aside the specific religion, terminology, characters, and locations to focus on the story's universal messages.

 The Rich Man